alicebutts/alicebutts.github.io/resources/templates/md/posts/2017-01-07-ask-not-for-whom-the-megabus-tolls.md

 ##### The Only Constant Is Change: All Good Things Must End
 When I struggle to fit my backpack at my feet, I close my eyes and picture the month when I was allowed to rest the backpack on the lower-level's empty space behind the front door.
 Then I would sit with room at the four seats around the table.

 The month ended when a megabus woman snapped her fingers at me, and yelled until I was smushed with my bag and everyone else's at the table.
 It was Halloween and necessary for two teenagers to braid hair.
 One rested her face on the table in front of me.
 The other braided, dropping any loose strands at my feet on my bag.
-I saw the exression I wanted to make on the man in the patagonia sweater sitting across the table.
+I saw the expression I wanted to make on the man in the patagonia sweater sitting across the table.

 ##### Algorithms
 When I choose my seat, I use machine learning to assess where people will not sit next to me.
 Once a season the bus will not be full and if my algorithms succeed I will have the seat to myself.
 Until then, I make sure to make eye-contact with every prospective seat partner.
 You can always tell a talker by their eyes.
 What you cannot identify: